How to Use Writing to Achieve Emotional Balance

 You are well aware of the power of your emotions.
 You probably also understand how sometimes they can seem out of control and unmanageable.
-If you’d like to achieve emotional balance, greater control over your emotions and better health the following information will prove invaluable.
+If you’d like to achieve emotional balance, greater control over your emotions, and better health the following information will prove invaluable.

 Definition: defining the emotion in your own terms and from your own understanding.

 Distance: it is important to gain some distance from your emotions.
-This will help you gain clearer understanding of your feelings and how they are impacting you.
-When you are in the middle of the situation dealing with the emotions in the here and now everything will seem muddled and you will struggle to see what is happening as well as the bigger picture.
+This will help you gain a clearer understanding of your feelings and how they are impacting you.
+When you are in the middle of the situation dealing with the emotions in the here and now everything will seem muddled, and you will struggle to see what is happening as well as the bigger picture.

-Focus: through focus on the emotions and the attendant triggers, feelings and behaviors you can gain clarity and create change.
+Focus: through focus on the emotions and the attendant triggers, feelings, and behaviors you can gain clarity and create change.

 Writing can help you to achieve emotional balance as it will take you through all the skills above.